sunvalley-technologies/php-task-manager/README.md

 Manager considers all tasks as synchronous by default unless a task implements `\SunValley\TaskManager\LoopAwareInterface`.
 This should be used carefully as async tasks are generally fire and forget and result of a task is only controlled by passed ProgressReporter instance.
 This means that async tasks should also properly handle their errors.
-From managers point of view, it is important to properly know that a task is sync or async as manager can push more sync tasks to a worker that is already doing another async work.
+From managers point of view, it is important to properly know that a task is sync or async as manager can push more async tasks to a worker that is already doing another async work.
 This is an important point to consider while building tasks.
 For this reason use the helper trait with your async tasks `\SunValley\TaskManager\Task\AsyncTaskTrait`.
+You should avoid using await or any other promise waiting method on tasks body for the loop that is passed when LoopAwareInterface is defined on the task as the task's run method is started on the passed loop.

 The tasks run method receives a progress reporter object that can be used to send progress reports and also need to be used to finalize the task.
 Generally, you always want to call `finishTask` at the end of your logic as calling this method will make the worker